-300 301 Geospatial information is used in a majority of business settings both inside and outside the government.
-Geospatial Data includes any type of data that has an associated geographic location or extent used in a business setting, both inside and outside the government.
-Examples include: building addresses, transportation networks, utility networks, imagery, buildings and facilities, airspaces, and jurisdictional boundaries.
-Geospatial data may be represented in one or more dimensions, such as a position or extent or region, and may also include dynamics over time, for example the progression of the shape and path of a hurricane (see Figure 2).
+Geospatial information is used in a majority of organizational settings and includes any type of information that has an associated geographic location or extent used in a business setting, both inside and outside the government.
+Examples include: building addresses, transportation networks, utility networks, satellite imagery, buildings and facilities, airspaces, and jurisdictional boundaries.
+Geospatial data may be represented in one or more dimensions, such as a particular point position or extent or region, and may also include dynamics over time, for example a forecast of the progression of the track and intensity of a hurricane (see Figure 1).